Getting Started with Blazor Kanban Component

 Install Syncfusion® Blazor Kanban and Themes NuGet in the App

-To add Blazor Kanban component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Kanban and Syncfusion.Blazor.Themes.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor Kanban component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Kanban and Syncfusion.Blazor.Themes.
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 NOTE